CraftAcademyLabs/ca_course/bdd_with_rails.md

 </ul>
 ```

-At this point, if you run `cucumber` you should have see all tests passing green.
+At this point, if you run `cucumber` you should see all tests passing green.

 #### Wrap up

-During this walkthrough we have completed one Acceptance-Unit Cycle (without the refactoring part) and added a simple feature that allows visitors to view articles on the landing page of the application.
+During this walkthrough, we have completed one Acceptance-Unit Cycle (without the refactoring part) and added a simple feature that allows visitors to view articles on the landing page of the application.

-Using our tests we ware able to craft out some some functionality and delivered the objective of the feature: To list articles on the landing page.
+Using our tests we were able to craft out some functionality and delivered the objective of the feature: To list articles on the landing page.

-- We created a route (url)
+- We created a route (URL)
 - We created an Article model with attributes and validations
 - We created a controller with an index method that fetches all articles from the database and stores the collection in a variable that is made available to the view template
 - We created a view that iterates through a collection of articles